AmandiW/IRP_Project/README.md

 ## Project Overview

-This repository implements a novel approach to privacy-preserving federated learning for diabetic retinopathy diagnosis.
-The system incorporates feature-specific differential privacy using attention mechanisms (CBAM) to enhance the privacy-utility tradeoff in medical image analysis.
+This repository implements a novel approach to Privacy-Preserving Federated Learning for Diabetic Retinopathy diagnosis.
+The system incorporates Feature-Specific Differential Privacy (FS-DP) using Attention Mechanisms to enhance the privacy-utility tradeoff in medical image analysis.

 ## Key Features